kfogel/mailaprop/README.md

 message headers, they should work.

 The result of the above is a file, 'mailaprop-addresses.eld' -- that's the completion database.
-Your .emacs loads `mailaprop.el`, and runs some mailaprop functions that inhale 'mailaprop-addresses.eld'.

-You'll also add some hooks to `mail-mode-hooks` and `message-mode-hooks` so that when you are in a message composition buffer and you start typing in the `To:`, `CC:`, or `BCC:` header, you get the popup-style autofill behavior.
+Your load `mailaprop.el` and run a mailaprop function to inhale 'mailaprop-addresses.eld'.
+After that, whenever you are in a message composition buffer and you start typing in the "`To:`", "`CC:`", or "`BCC:`" header, you get the popup-style autofill behavior.

 Details: